-Tuscany Mountains Hike
+Tuscany Mountains Hike Write a review

 This little-known area of Tuscany is a mecca for Italian hikers and rock climbers.
 A network of trails allows us to explore the beautiful valleys and peaks of this isolated area.
 We often hike above the tree line, which means we have fabulous views out over the Apuan Alps and down to the sea.
 This is the area where Michelangelo found the stone for his famous “David,” and we will see the gleaming white quarries of Carrara from our hikes.
 And since it’s Tuscany, you can also expect delicious food and great wine!
 (Luggage is transferred by van.
 1 night Lucca, 3 nights Castelnuovo di Garfagnana, 1 night in a mountain hut, 2 nights San Pellegrino.
 Trip ends in Lucca.)